Deborah Barrett won the Carrboro ArtsCenter’s Tenth Annual Playslam on Nov. 17 for a play she wrote.

 Barrett conducted a webinar on Nov.
 14 for the Portland Fibromyalgia Group.
-Listen online.
-The link will be continue to be available, free of charge, for a few months.
-Intended listeners are individuals suffering from chronic pain and/or fatigue syndromes to understand and improve their experience.
+Intended listeners were individuals suffering from chronic pain and/or fatigue syndromes to understand and improve their experience.

 The Facial Pain Association will include several of Barrett’s articles on pain management in their TNA’s Quarterly magazine.